Abhishek0025/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# Tic-Tac-Toe Game with React and Vite

+## About the Project

-This is a simple, interactive Tic-Tac-Toe game built using React and Vite.
-The game allows two players to take turns playing as "X" and "O" on a 3x3 grid.
-It checks for winners, highlights the winning line (horizontal, vertical, or diagonal), and allows the game to be reset after a win or a draw.
+This project is a simple **Tic-Tac-Toe** game built with **React** and **Vite**.
+The game allows two players to play on a 3x3 grid, with one player using "X" and the other using "O".
+The game checks for a winner and highlights the winning line once three of the same symbols are aligned horizontally, vertically, or diagonally.
+Players can reset the game after a win or draw.

+### Features:
+- Interactive 3x3 Tic-Tac-Toe grid
+- Alternating turns between "X" and "O"
+- Highlights the winning line when a player wins
+- Game reset functionality
+- Responsive design for mobile and desktop

+---

+## Installation
+To get this project up and running locally, follow these steps: npm install npv run dev

+### Prerequisites:
+- **Node.js** (version 12 or higher)
+- **npm** (Node package manager)